Looking for the perfect ski trip? Call our ski experts for free advice: +1 888 721 8649

 Can you see the northern lights from Pyhä?

-Yes - Pyhä's location inside the Arctic Circle and low light pollution make it one of the best places in Europe to see the aurora borealis.
+Yes, Pyhä's location inside the Arctic Circle and low light pollution make it one of the best places in Europe to see the aurora borealis.
 The prime viewing season runs from September to March, with the darkest months (November-January) giving the most hours of potential visibility.
 Clear, cold nights offer the best chances, and guided aurora excursions take you to optimal viewing spots away from any resort lighting.

 Is Pyhä good for beginners?